lumail/lumail/API.md

 Message
 -------

-Teh Message object represents a single message, contained within a maildir.
+The Message object represents a single message, contained within a maildir.

 You can get access to message objects in three ways: